 - Maintain a healthy weight.
 Men who are overweight or obese at diagnosis tend to have worse treatment outcomes than those at a healthy weight.

 - Quit smoking.
-Smoking increases the rate of prostate cancer recurrence and mortality.
+Consider quitting smoking, as it maybe associated with Increased risks of prostate cancer recurrence and mortality

 - Nutrition and supplements.
 A healthy diet rich in vegetables and low in animal fat promotes overall health.
 The benefits of a healthy diet go beyond the prostate and other cancers.
-Some dietary supplements may help reduce the risk of prostate cancer recurrence, but further research is needed.
+Diet and Supplements.
+While some dietary supplements have shown potential in reducing the risk of prostate cancer recurrence, additional research is required.

 Modern prostate cancer treatments have resulted in improved cancer survival, but with the risk of the disease recurrence.